 Dark Arches resumed their dominance with 90.
 There was the first Lunar Thorn of the 2nd brood and an extremely early Flounced Rustic.

-Most interest was in the smaller moths with our third ever Scoparia basistrigalis plus a Cynaeda dentalis.
+Most interest was in the smaller moths with our fourth ever Scoparia basistrigalis plus a Cynaeda dentalis.
 The latter is common along the shore near Vipers Bugloss but rarely makes it to the trap.

 Another 1°C rise in temperature brought a noticeable increase in moths to 349 of 87 species.
 This was helped by a good selection of smaller moths including a second Evergestis limbata, two Acrobasis suavellas and an Ancylosis oblitella.
 Lesser Broad-bordered Yellow underwings are now taking over from Langmaid’s Yellow Underwings with five of the former and one of the latter.
 There was an increase in ‘migrants’ to 24 Diamondbacks and 12 Silver Ys.